Table of Contents

 Like the aforementioned SF750, this power supply is also 80 PLUS Platinum rated, but it is different in that it has multiple high power +12V rails – four to be exact.
 These rails, though independent from each other, are separated into two pairs: one pair outputting 20 amps, and the other pair outputs 24 amps for a total of 84 amps, or 820 watts.

-All the capacitors within are 105-degree Celsius certified and Japanese manufactured, all its cables are fully sleeved (fully modular), and the internal components are wire-free, so thermals will always be low.
+All the capacitors within are 105 degrees Celsius certified and Japanese manufactured, all its cables are fully sleeved (fully modular), and the internal components are wire-free, so thermals will always be low.